err1nn/portfolio/finalproject.md

 - I will add deeper discussions on the NGO and NPO advocation for LGBTQ rights.
 I will also explain why Same-sex marriage can still be legalized while the referendum was vetoed.
 - I will do more research on the LGBTQ history timeline to add more detail that might interest the readers.
 - I will develop all the data visualization with a consistent color scheme.

+***

+## PART III - FINAL DATA STORY

+In part III of my final project, I completed all the final deliverables including this final documentation on Github, a final data story report on Shorthand, and a presentation given in the Telling Stories with Data class.

+### Design Reflection

+Before the final presentation, I wanted to reflect on the changes I made in response to my user interviews, the adjustment I made for intended audience, and the design decision I made along the way.

+#### ▍Changes to the Visualizations

+#### ▍Intended Audience

+#### ▍Design Decisions

+### Final Data Story

+Click here to see the final data story on Shorthand!